sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

       "displayName": "GitHub",
       "clientID": "replace-with-the-oauth-client-id",
       "clientSecret": "replace-with-the-oauth-client-secret",
-      "allowSignup": false  // Set to true to enable anyone with a GitHub account to sign up without invitation }
+      "allowSignup": false,  // Set to true to enable anyone with a GitHub account to sign up without invitation "allowOrgs": ["your-org-name"] // Restrict logins to members of these orgs.
+    }
   ]
 }